 The BC SPCA does not certify or recommend other rescue groups.

-What makes a shelter or rescue reputable?
+What makes an animal rescue organization reputable?

 They assess the animal’s behaviour

 - An adoption matching process helps to ensure the animal is the right match for you and your lifestyle.

 - The animal has had a behavioural assessment or close behaviour monitoring to learn about what they need and identify any behavioural problems.
 They can provide a record of it.